The Bankrate promise

 Use the loan money to pay off your credit card debt

-In many cases, the money you receive by taking out a personal loan is deposited directly into your checking account.
-Use that money to pay off your credit card debt—don’t use it for anything else.
+In many cases, the loan servicer will deposit the money from your personal loan directly into your checking account.
+Use that money to pay off your credit card debt — don’t use it for anything else.
 If you misuse your personal loan funds, you’ll remain in credit card debt and you’ll have your personal loan to pay off.

 Pay off your personal loan as quickly as possible